stefanos1316/sendMail/README.md

 # Research Questions

 Primary RQs to be answered:
-* Which are the most energy-efficient machine learning frameworks?---Here we investigate the overall energy performance of the selected ML framework by examining the following steps:
+1. Which are the most energy-efficient machine learning frameworks?---Here we investigate the overall energy performance of the selected ML framework by examining the following steps:
 	* Performance implications of the Training
 	* Performance implications of the Prediction

+TS: Do you want to pick one task out of the selected tasks (3?) for this RQ?
+Or, all the tasks can be considered here (in that case, we dont need the third RQ - task specific performance).

 * Which are the most run-time performance-efficient machine learning frameworks?---Similarly to the above, we investigate the overall